musonza/groups/README.md

 ## Groups

-This package allows you to groups system to your Laravel 5 application
+This package allows you to add user groups system to your Laravel 5 application

 ## Installation